-Before you plug your Macintosh into a wall socket, carefully read all the setup instructions in this chapter.
-Then, before you connect anything to your Macintosh, follow the instructions in this section to plug it in.
+Before you plug your Macintosh into a wall socket (and before you connect anything else to your Macintosh), carefully read all the setup instructions in this chapter.
+Then, begin by plugging in the computer according to the instructions that follow.
 The plug grounds the computer and protects it from electrical damage while you are setting up.
 When you are ready to begin, follow these steps: